When my dad was having a tough time working in China, a few years back, a colleague gifted him a Money Tree plant for good luck.

 When the seeds mature, the pods split open longitudinally, and the seeds become visible.

-- Cover the pot with a zip-lock bag to sustain humidity and warmth.
+• Locate the pots in a south-facing window and cover them with a zip-lock bag to sustain humidity and warmth.

-- After 14-28 days, the seeds will sprout and remove the heating mat once the seedlings emerge.
+• After 14-28 days, the seeds will sprout.
+Remove the heating mat once the seedlings emerge.

 Money Tree seeds don’t require pretreatments before germination.